I have one! That I update more frequently than this blog. Come check it out and follow for further adventure:

 Over the weekend, Olivia snapped a pic of my bag in the window of Memento on Hawthorne as part of their Christmas display:

 I’m super happy!
 Super happy!
+My aunt recently started to train her daughter to use the potty.
+She found this useful guide on potty training girls: click here.
+It reports that putting on baby diapers through the night could cause interference in regard to the regular potty training sessions which means you must steer clear of as much as you are able to.
+The same goes for permitting your children to put on diapers or pull-ups when you bring them outside of the house.
+As long as your kid is donning diapers, he will not learn how to wait until he can pee at a lavatory or a potty.
+Confusing your kid while you change from the under garments to diapers and vice versa is going to be adverse to the learning progression.
 This time last year, aside from getting ready to move to Berlin, I was hosting a chorus line of friends at my NE apartment.
 We’d cut fabric, iron and sew in my living room while listening to Kanye’s My Beautiful Dark Twisted Fantasy and the Wild Ones EP.
 Maybe I’ll do a photo recollection of that… Anyway, I would come home from working and just sew, sew, sew.
 This year they got into stores and it’s been beautiful to see them blossom into an Oregonian feature and several window displays!

 Oh girl, I be so busy since I’ve been back in Portland!
 Doing things.
 Of course.
 Like sewing, sewing and more sewing!
 Store drops off, approaching new retailers and so much more!
 I’m gonna try to catch up on back posts which includes, but is not limited to: holiday bazaars, an appearance in the Willamette Week Gift Guide, a Thank You letter from Portlandia, new Portland stockists, a photo in the Mercury, new products, maybe a DJ mix or two, LocalCut posts, plus the Jared Mees music video I was in that was shot back in spring and oh yeah… there’s a rumbling of a Deelay Ceelay CD booklet thank you to me that came out while I was in Berlin.
 I’ve yet to see it in person, but am looking forward to it.
 And a year-end list.
 Can’t forget the year end list.